 Residents of drinking age must dispose of empty alcoholic beverage containers (cans, bottles, boxes, etc.) properly and in a timely manner.
 Empty alcoholic beverage containers are not permitted as room decorations, such as empty can pyramids or empty boxes displayed as “trophies,” regardless of the resident’s age.

 Per Kentucky State Law (K.R.S. §222.202), and the EKU Housing and Residence Life policy, alcohol may not be consumed on Grand Campus balconies, at the Grand Campus pool, or anywhere other than within the walls of the assigned Grand Campus apartment.

-Fish are permitted in the residence halls.
+Fish are permitted in the Residence Halls.
 Fish must be kept in bowls or aquariums of less than 10 gallons.
-No other animals are permitted to enter or be kept in the residence hall.
-Any resident in violation of this regulation will need to immediately remove the animal from the premise.
+No other animals are permitted to enter or be kept in the Residence Hall.
+Any resident in violation of this regulation will need to immediately remove the animal from the premises.
 An exception is made for required service animals or assistance animals approved through the accessibility office.
 For additional information contact the Housing and Residence Life office.

-Residents may not hang bicycles from ceilings or walls of balconies/patios, and may not store bicycles inside the residence halls.
-Bicycle racks are provided near all residence halls.
+Residents may not hang bicycles from ceilings or walls of balconies/patios, and may not store bicycles inside the Residence Halls.
+Bicycle racks are provided near all Residence Halls for your convenience.
 Residents are responsible for providing an adequate lock to secure their bicycles.
 Bicycles left on racks at the end of the academic year will be considered abandoned and removed prior to the beginning of the next academic year.